Ely-S/HTML5Mash/readme.md

 			script.js

-The bootstrap.js file that ships with every download of Twitter Bootstrap containes all of Bootstrap's JQuery plugins in one file, but there is little chance that anyone needs all of them.
-We only load HTML5Boilerplate's plugins.js and you can put just the plugins you need in it and load them all at once.
+The bootstrap.js file that ships with every download of Twitter Bootstrap contains all of Bootstrap's JQuery plugins in one file, but there is little chance that anyone needs them all.
+We only load HTML5Boilerplate's plugins.js and so can put the plugins you need in it to load them all at once.

-respondshiv.min.js containes Respond.js and HTML5Shiv and HTML5 Printshiv so IE parses mediaqueries and desplays HTML5 elements.
+`respondshiv.min.js` containes Respond.js, HTML5Shiv and HTML5Printshiv so IE parses basic media-queries and displays HTML5 elements correctly.

-JQuery.placeholder.min.js is a pollyfill for the placeholder attribute on input tags used in an example feature detect.
+JQuery.placeholder.min.js is a pollyfill for the placeholder attribute on input tags used in the example feature detect.

 ####Script Loading

-Script loading is done in the loader.js file.
-It is the only javascript file linked to in the head.
+Script loading is done in the `loader.js` file.

-The default scipt loader is [Yepnope](http://yepnope.js/) (A.K.A .Modernizr.load) beause it is small and fast.
+The default scipt loader is [Yepnope](http://yepnope.js/), (A.K.A .Modernizr.load) beause it is small and fast.

-It would ship with Modernizr but you should use your own custom build.
-HTML5 Smash contains Yepnope.js, AKA Modernizr.load, the script loader of Modernizr.
-You can use it to conditionally load your scripts in parallel and seamlessly drop in a custom build of Modernizr later.
+It would ship with Modernizr but there is no telling what features you will use.
+You can start with Yepnope and seamlessly drop in a custom build of Modernizr later.

 Personally, I like doing my own feature detects so Yepnope is more than enough.